$T^{3}S$: Think in Thermal Time for Generalizable Crop Mapping from Satellite Image Time Series: SwissCrop Dataset Details

-In this work, we work with \textbf{SwissCrop 2021, 2022, 2023}, a three-year crop dataset covering the entirety of Switzerland from 2021 to 2023.
-SwissCrop combines Sentinel-2 Level-2A bottom-of-atmosphere multi-spectral imagery with annual crop‐type labels for each field.
+In this work, we work with \textbf{SwissCrop 2021, 2022, 2023}, a three-year crop dataset covering the entirety of Switzerland (see Figure~\ref{fig/dataset_overview}) from 2021 to 2023.
+SwissCrop combines Sentinel-2 Level-2A bottom-of-atmosphere multi-spectral imagery, averaging 110 timestamps per season, with annual crop‐type labels for each field.
 The dataset includes 50 distinct crop types, each representing the primary crop grown in a field during a given season.
-These labels where provided by farmers to the cantons of Switzerland according to a data model provided by the Federal Office for Agriculture \footnote{https://www.blw.admin.ch/de/landwirtschaftliche-kulturflaechen} and joined together by the Swiss Centre for Agricultural Research, Agroscope.
-Unlike many existing datasets, e.g. Pastis dataset \citep{garnot2021panoptic}, SwissCrop faithfully reflects the pronounced class imbalance found in real‐world farming: a long‐tail distribution in which a handful of major crops dominate while the majority occur only sporadically (cf. Figure \ref{fig:label_dist}).
+These labels were provided by farmers to the cantons of Switzerland according to a data model provided by the Federal Office for Agriculture.\footnote{https://www.blw.admin.ch/de/landwirtschaftliche-kulturflaechen} Unlike many existing datasets, e.g. PASTIS dataset \cite{garnot2021panoptic}, SwissCrop faithfully reflects the pronounced class imbalance found in real‐world farming: a long‐tail distribution in which a handful of major crops dominate while the majority occur only sporadically (see Figure~\ref{fig:label_dist}).

 The data is organized into analysis-ready data cubes optimized for deep learning applications (Figure~\ref{fig/dataset_overview}).
 Each cube corresponds to a single year and covers a 128×128 pixel region (equivalent to 1280×\qty{1280}{\meter} at Sentinel-2’s \qty{10}{\meter} resolution).
 We include the following spectral bands in each cube: B02 (Blue), B03 (Green), B04 (Red), B05 (Vegetation Red Edge1), B06 (Vegetation Red Edge2), B07 (Vegetation Red Edge3), B08 (Near-Infrared), B8A (Red Edge4), and B12 (Short-Wave Infrared2).
 All imagery is reprojected to UTM zone 32N and resampled so that pixel coordinates align to a \qty{10}{\meter} grid.
 In addition to optical bands, each cube stores the Scene Classification Layer (SCL), which provides both land-cover classification and cloud information.
-To minimize storage requirements, band values are saved as 16-bit integers (digital numbers), representing reflectance scaled by 10,000.
+To minimize storage requirements, band values are saved as 16-bit integers, representing reflectance scaled by 10,000.
 Over the three years, SwissCrop comprises around 20K cubes per year, fully covering Switzerland’s agricultural area with consistent preprocessing and labeling.
 This dataset enables large-scale, cross-year experiments in crop classification and phenology analysis.